NetBurner 3.5.8

 • Calling the function EnableOnboardCertificateCreation() enables certificate generation.

-• If ENABLE_AUTOCERT_REGEN is defined in predef.h, the certificate will update when it expires, creating a new 1 year certificate.
-Generation will occur on next SSL/TLS access.
+• If ENABLE_AUTOCERT_REGEN is defined, the certificate will update when it expires, creating a new 1 year certificate, and will also be replaced when its Common Name no longer matches the device IP.
+Generation occurs on next SSL/TLS access.

-• If ENABLE_AUTO_CERT_REGEN is defined in predef.h, AUTO_CERT_GEN_CHECK will dictate how frequently a certificate is checked for expiration.
+• When ENABLE_AUTOCERT_REGEN is defined, AUTO_CERT_GEN_CHECK dictates how frequently the certificate is checked for expiration.
 The default value is one minute.

 • The certificate will update if the IP address changes to handle environments such as DHCP address assignments.